archie426/Back/README.md

 ## Contributing

-Feel free to adapt this plugin to RM4, if you use some of my code just credit me somewhere.
+Feel free to use some of my code, just credit me somewhere.

-Please do not distribute, copy this plugins code (you can fork of course) without asking my permission first.
+Please do not distribute, copy this plugins code entirely (you can fork of course) without asking my permission first.